outworkers/phantom/README.md

 - ```phantom-dsl```.

 The Apache Cassandra version used for auto-embedding Cassandra during tests is: ```val cassandraVersion = "2.1.0-rc5"```.
+You will require JDK 7 to use
+Cassandra, otherwise you will get an error when phantom tries to start the embedded database.
+The recommended JDK is the Oracle variant.

 <a id="table-of-contents">Table of contents</a>
 ===============================================